joey-xyz/website/content/posts/i-built-a-website-in-21-days.md

 And there you have it: a website, from concept, to build, to launch.
 To recap, I toured you through my process in the following, steps 6-9 listed at the outset:

-6. Sync the Gitbub to the theme with your computer’s Terminal
+6. Sync the Github to the theme with your computer’s Terminal

 7. Use a code editor like [Visual Studio Code](https://code.visualstudio.com/) (for building and debugging) to migrate content